 For the Casserole

-- Make it Gluten Free: Substitute egg noodles with equal weight gluten free noodles.
-Use equal parts gluten free flour instead of regular flour.
-Use gluten free bread crumbs, make some out of gluten free bread, or omit.
+- Make it Gluten Free: Substitute egg noodles with the same amount of gluten-free noodles.
+Use gluten-free all-purpose flour instead of regular flour.
+Use gluten-free breadcrumbs, make some out of gluten free bread, or omit the breadcrumb topping entirely.